tradle/tradleconf/README.md

 Same as above, minus the `--local` flag.
 You will be asked for confirmation unless you add the `--remote` flag.

+### Destroy

+If murder is in your heart, you can destroy your Tradle MyCloud irreversibly using `tradleconf destroy`

 ### Lambda CLI

 Tradle MyCloud has a CLI lambda that understands a number of additional commands you can execute with: